 After my first year of training at the gym, the following summer I would have my first introduction to ‘real’ Muay Thai when I did a university exchange to Bangkok in 2007.
 While I was in Bangkok I trained at a few gyms around the city and when I traveled.
 Even though I had to commute an hour to get to the gym in busy Bangkok traffic, I was hooked.

-Once I returned to Canada, I never did find another gym that could replicate the experience I had in Thailand.
-It was like eating at a world class restaurant and then going to eat at McDonalds.
-I trained at a few more MMA gyms in Vancouver, but I was always knew that the training was nothing compared to what I experienced in Thailand.
+I never did find another gym that could replicate the experience I had in Thailand.
+It was like eating at a world class restaurant and then going to eat at McDonald’s.
+I trained at a few more MMA gyms in Vancouver, but I always knew that the training was lacking.

 Arriving in Thailand

-When I first arrived in Thailand I fully intended to train at Tiger Muay Thai.
-At the time I was training BJJ and Muay Thai, so naturally I thought Tiger would be the best fit for me.
+When I first arrived in Thailand I fully intended to train at Tiger Muay Thai brother printer driver.
+At the time I was training BJJ and Muay Thai, so naturally, I thought Tiger would be the best fit for me.
 These plans would later change when I met my friend Matt in Bangkok, who recommended I train at Sinbi Muay Thai gym – who at the time was home of Saenchai.

 Matt ended up taking me to watch a few free fights at Rajadamnern stadium where I would end up having dinner with the legend Saenchai.
 At the time, I didn’t know much about Sinbi, but I did know that Saenchai was the best fighter on the planet and that was good enough for me.

 My first training sessions at Sinbi were not easy.
 Although I thought I was in shape at the time, the first 3 weeks of training were complete hell.
 (Thinking back I probably shouldn’t have trained twice a day for 6 days a week, but I was new and wanted to fully immerse myself.)
 Training in the morning was particularly difficult.